Mason Williams: Later albums and recognition

+Film, television, and recent work

-Williams' music has been featured in several movies including The Story of Us, Cheaper by the Dozen, The Dish, The Heidi Chronicles, and Heartbreakers.
+Williams' music has been featured in several movies.
+These include The Story of Us, Cheaper by the Dozen, The Dish, The Heidi Chronicles, and Heartbreakers.
 His compositions also have been played on the television series The Sopranos.

+In late 1999, the Bluegrass Band and he played for Byron Berline's Oklahoma International Bluegrass Festival in Guthrie, Oklahoma, with the Oklahoma City Philharmonic.
+In February 1999, Williams' "Bus" art piece was included in the Norton Simon Museum exhibition "Radical Past", in Pasadena, California.

-In 2003, Williams released an EP, Music for the Epicurean Harkener, and again was nominated for a Grammy in 2004 for best instrumental album.
+In 2003, Williams released an EP, Music for the Epicurean Harkener.
+He was again nominated for a Grammy in 2004 for best instrumental album.
 In 2005, he collaborated with UK guitarist Zoe McCulloch on the album Electrical Gas.

-In June 2006, Williams performed at his 50th high school reunion at Northwest Classen High School in Oklahoma City.
-He performed with other musicians as 'Mason Williams and Friends' at concerts in Eugene and Springfield (Oregon) and at the opening gala at the Richard E. Wildish Community Theater in Springfield.
+In June 2006, Williams performed at his 50th high-school reunion at Northwest Classen High School in Oklahoma City.
+He performed with other musicians as Mason Williams and Friends at concerts in Eugene and Springfield (Oregon) and at the opening gala at the Richard E. Wildish Community Theater in Springfield.

 In January 2007, he was reunited with long-time friend and artist Edward Ruscha, performing at the Getty Center in Los Angeles.

-In October 2007, he was inducted into the Oregon Music Hall of Fame. and co-headlined a concert with Everclear and Paul Revere and the Raiders.
+In October 2007, he was inducted into the Oregon Music Hall of Fame and co-headlined a concert with Everclear and Paul Revere and the Raiders.

-In 2022, BGO Records announced the release of a 2-cd collection of five of his early albums.
+In 2022, BGO Records announced the release of a two-CD collection of five of his early albums.

 Comedy

+Stand-up comedy and "them poems"

-Like many writer-performers, Williams was also a stand-up comedian.
+Outside of music, Williams performed as a stand-up comedian.
 He set most of his comic ideas to music and sang or recited the jokes in lyric form with guitar accompaniment.

-In 1964, Vee-Jay Records released Them Poems, a record album on which Williams entertains a live audience with "them poems about them people", covering such varied topics as "Them Moose Goosers", "Them Sand Pickers", and "Them Surf Serfs".
+In 1964, Vee-Jay Records released Them Poems, a record album on which Williams entertains a live audience with "them poems about them people".
+The album covered such varied topics as "Them Moose Goosers", "Them Sand Pickers", and "Them Surf Serfs".
 A typical "them poem" is "Them Banjo Pickers", which begins: "Them banjo pickers!
 Mighty funny ways.
-Same damn song for three or four days!"
-Several other "them" poems, along with many ditties, song lyrics, odd and amusing photographs from around the country, and assorted bits of visual and verbal silliness are collected in The Mason Williams Reading Matter (Doubleday, 1969), and the Them Poems record album was reissued (also in 1969, on the heels of the success of "Classical Gas") as The Mason Williams Listening Matter.
+Same damn song three or four days!"

+Several other "them" poems, along with many ditties, song lyrics, odd and amusing photographs from around the country, and assorted bits of visual and verbal silliness are collected in The Mason Williams Reading Matter (Doubleday, 1969).
+The Them Poems record album was reissued (also in 1969, on the heels of the success of "Classical Gas") as The Mason Williams Listening Matter.